 - Children entitled to a free school meal will receive a daily hot dinner/salad and desert.

 - Packed lunches brought from home must be brought in non-breakable containers.

 Drinks should be in a plastic container that will fit into the box.
 Children should not bring sweets or fizzy drinks.
-The lunch boxes must be clearly labelled.
-These are stored in class crates.
-The children are supervised by Lunchtime Supervisors in the dining hall and are expected to behave in a polite and well-mannered way.
-During the summer months, children may eat their packed lunches outside at the picnic tables on the decking area.
-We actively encourage children to eat has been put in their lunchboxes, so please ensure that what you send is what your child likes to eat and is a reasonable amount.
-We always encourage the children to eat healthily so please include lots of fruit and vegetables in their lunchboxes.
+Lunch boxes should be clearly named and include healthy food.
+We actively encourage children to eat what has been put in their lunchboxes, so please ensure that what you send is what your child likes to eat and is a reasonable amount.
+During the summer months, children will eat their lunches outside in the quad.